jaytimm/wnomadds/README.md

 ### `wnomadds::get_cutlines()`

 The `get_cutlines()` function returns a data frame of cutting line coordinates.
 The function takes a `nomObj` object and a roll call object (from call to `pscl::rollcall`).
-If the `add_arrows` parameter is set to `TRUE`, additionally included in the data frame are coordinates of a vector perpendicular to cutting line ends in order to draw arrows in the direction of vote consensus.
+If the `add_arrows` parameter is set to `TRUE`, additionally included in the data frame are coordinates of points perpendicular to cutting line ends in order to draw arrows in the direction of vote consensus.
+Arrow length can be specified by the `arrow_length` parameter.

 ``` r
 with_cuts <- wnomadds::wnom_adds_get_cutlines(resultd2,